vikejs/vike/README.md

 }

 // By default `pageContext` is available only on the server.
 But our hydrate function
-// we defined earlier runs in the browser and uses `pageContext.pageProps`.
-We use
+// we defined earlier runs in the browser and needs `pageContext.pageProps`; we use
 // `passToClient` to tell `vite-plugin-ssr` to serialize and make `pageContext.pageProps`
 // available in the browser.
 export const passToClient = ['pageProps']